MattJeanes/TeslaMateAgile/README.md

 ## How to use
 You can either use it in a Docker container or go to the releases and download the zip of the latest one and run it on the command line using `./TeslaMateAgile`.

+Alternatively, if you are using Home Assistant OS (or supervised) [@tougher](https://github.com/tougher) has wrapped this project in a Home Assistant Addon: [tougher/hassio-addon-TeslaMateAgile](https://github.com/tougher/hassio-addon-TeslaMateAgile).

 If you have used the [TeslaMate Docker install guide](https://docs.teslamate.org/docs/installation/docker) you can simply add this section to the `services:` section of the `docker-compose.yml` file and change the variables as required:

 ```yaml